It’s no secret that the Hollywood Comet loves musicals.

 Narrator: Ann Baxter

-Narrated through the point of view of a grown daughter, the story follows Myrtle McKinley (Grable) who graduates from high school and accidentally finds herself in vaudeville; shirking her original plans of business college.
-In vaudeville she meets and falls in love with fellow performer, Frank Burt (Dailey).
+Narrated from the point of view of a grown daughter, the story follows Myrtle McKinley (Grable) who graduates from high school and accidentally finds herself in vaudeville; shirking her original plans of business college.
+In vaudeville, she meets and falls in love with fellow performer, Frank Burt (Dailey).
 The two eventually get married, have children and adjust to life on the road with their children.

 -Betty Grable was pregnant while filming “Mother Wore Tights.”

--Based off the book “Mother Wore Tights” by Miriam Young, which was a memoir about growing up in a vaudeville family.
+-Based on the book “Mother Wore Tights” by Miriam Young, which was a memoir about growing up in a vaudeville family.